-The Fire Department Dispatch Center is centrally located within our fire station and is staffed with five personnel (One supervisor & four dispatchers).
-The establishment of an alternative Fire Department Dispatch Center within Building 680 awaits instalment of an E911 workstation, and an upgrade to the current radio provision to achieve full functionality.
-The department has completed the upgrade from our dated Monaco Alarm Reporting System to the new D-21 Monaco Emergency Management (EM) System, and this significantly enhances our capabilities in terms of enabling Mobile Data Displays for each apparatus that are all linked to both Fire Department Dispatch Centers of RAFM and RAFL F&ES, Point Reporting, Advanced Voice Recording, Automated Vehicle Locating, Haz-Mat Plume Modeling, EM Mapping, Station Alerting and Remote Station Controls.
-Currently, RAFM F&ES, 100th Security Forces Squadron, and the 48th Medical Group Emergency Room possess the capability to receive on-base/off-base emergency calls that are dialed using the UK "999" emergency number, and this capability has been strengthened by a recent upgrade of the operating system, and newly refreshed hardware to assist utilization.
+The Fire Department Dispatch Center is centrally located within our fire station and is staffed with five personnel (One supervisor & four dispatchers (2 x civilian and 2 x military)).
+The establishment of a new alternate Fire Department Dispatch Center within Building 680 awaits final completion of the instalment of an E911 workstation, and an upgrade to the current radio provision to achieve full functionality.
+The department has completed the upgrade to the new D-21 Monaco Emergency Management (EM) System, and this significantly enhances our capabilities in terms of enabling Mobile Data Displays for each apparatus that are all linked to both Fire Department Dispatch Centers of RAFM and RAFL F&ES, Point Reporting, Advanced Voice Recording, Automated Vehicle Locating, Haz-Mat Plume Modeling, EM Mapping, Station Alerting and Remote Station Controls.
+Currently, RAFM F&ES, 100th Security Forces Squadron, and the 48th Medical Group Emergency Room possess the capability to receive on-base/off-base emergency calls that are dialed using the UK "999" emergency number, and this capability has been strengthened by a recent upgrade of the operating system, and refreshed hardware to assist utilization.